rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 - belt_accel_mag_range
 - roll_forearm_max

-Importantly, this was found in only a few seconds!
+Importantly, this was found in just a few seconds!

 We've successfully run CFS on the 'training' set, the smaller set of data provided to us by the HAR team.
 In reality, using their full dataset, the HAR team would find 17 features using CFS, which is in the likely range of features that LinearSCV+RFECV might find if it completed successfully when prioritising discrimination over speed as we initially tried.

 The 6 features here are the top subset in the feature space, and we can compare these with the 54 we found using LinearSVC+RFECV.
 Again, vector sumamries are showing to be predictive.
 Five features are vector summaries (a min, a max, and a few ranges), and one is on the level of the original sensor data (the magnetometer for the arm, in the sideways direction).

-Let's build a model data set using our 6 top features...
+Let's build a model data set using our top 6 features...

 ```python